HowToSD/cremage/readme.md

-Initial commit.
+Updated to test commit from remote.
 This is a placeholder readme.